synergycodes/ng-diagram/packages/ng-diagram/api-report/ng-diagram.api.md

 // @public
 export class NgDiagramNodeService extends NgDiagramBaseService {
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen bringToFront(nodeIds?: string[], edgeIds?: string[]): void;
+    bringToFront(nodeIds?: string[], edgeIds?: string[]): void;
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen moveNodesBy(nodes: Node_2[], delta: Point): void;
+    moveNodesBy(nodes: Node_2[], delta: Point): void;
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen resizeNode(id: string, size: Size, position?: Point, disableAutoSize?: boolean): void;
+    resizeNode(id: string, size: Size, position?: Point, disableAutoSize?: boolean): void;
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen rotateNodeTo(nodeId: string, angle: number): void;
+    rotateNodeTo(nodeId: string, angle: number): void;
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen sendToBack(nodeIds?: string[], edgeIds?: string[]): void;
+    sendToBack(nodeIds?: string[], edgeIds?: string[]): void;
     // (undocumented)
     static ɵfac: i0.ɵɵFactoryDeclaration<NgDiagramNodeService, never>;